zurdozarazaga/LordsBot/README.md

 Has many features like auto defending against player attacks or auto gather resources and much more..

-Extra Notes:

-Had another version of the code with comments but ended up losing that version a while back.
-Will be adding documentation and more comments when i got time.

 ...more info will be added later.